 It’s, “I love my body as it is.”
 And then from there, you can change it if you want (lose weight, eat differently, etc.).

 When you love your body right now, you treat it with respect.
 You care about it.
 You give it attention.
-You create more love.
+And you create more love.

 It’s amazing to create more love and have a positive body image.

 Benefits Of Body Love

 The point of all this work is to change your relationship with your body.